mayaemi/WiserTester/README.md

 ### Overview
 The JSON Request Manager is a Python script designed to manage JSON request bundles.
 The script allows users to add, remove, or modify JSON files within a specified directory based on templates.

-### Features
-- **Add JSON Files**: Add specific JSON files or all files from a template directory to a target directory.
-- **Remove JSON Files**: Remove specified JSON files from a target directory.
-- **Modify JSON Files**: Apply modifications to existing JSON files in a target directory.

 ### Usage
 #### Running the Script
 Use the following command to run the script with the necessary arguments: